Original Research ARTICLE

 GL designed and performed most of the experiments, analyses of results and manuscript drafting.
 MD, KD-C, DP-V, and DD-J contributed to design, discussion of results and performed IL-33 detection in human samples.
 MD also contributed with macrophages IHQ analyses.
 DR and SS performed the immunohistochemistry staining of TMA, JR validated Aperio algorithms and performed histological characterization of TMAs.
 CS contributed in statistical analyses.
 CP contributed with CAF microarray data.
-RQ, UK, MA, and DS enrolled CRC patients.
+RQ, FL-K, UK, MA, and DS enrolled CRC patients.
 IG selected colorectal tissue from Tissue Biobank.
 M-JG and OO-S participated in the analysis and discussion of results.
 HC contributed with qPCR equipment and EMT expertise.
 GD-A and MH contributed to study design and supervised work.
 All the authors contributed to drafting and discussion of the manuscript.

 Clinica Las Condes Academic Project PI2013-B002 (RQ), National Fund for Scientific and Technological Development No. 1170648 and Support of International Networking Between Research Centers REDES180134 (MH), National Fund for Scientific and Technological Development No. 1151214 (HC), National Fund for Scientific and Technological Development No. 3150328 (MD), National Commission for Scientific and Technological Research Scholarship No. 21140837 (GL), MECESUP UCH1304 travel grant (GL) and MECESUP Scholarship No. UCH 0714 (KD-C), National Commission for Scientific and Technological Research Scholarship No. 21150264 (DD-J) and National Commission for Scientific and Technological Research Scholarship No. 21150517 (DP-V).